 Having an STD while pregnant can be problematic for your health and the health of the fetus.
 Whether you’re considering continuing with your pregnancy or contemplating abortion, an STD can negatively affect your health.

 If you plan on continuing with your pregnancy, an undetected STI can be transferred to the fetus or can cause complications before or during birth.
 Therefore, getting tested for STIs/STDs is imperative if you are pregnant.
-If you just found out that you are pregnant and think you have an STI, contact us today to schedule your free STI testing appointment.

 If you are considering abortion, you will need to be tested prior to getting the procedure done.
 Having an untreated STI can cause complications and infections after an abortion procedure.
 This infection could lead to PID (pelvic inflammatory disease), which could cause infertility down the road.

 You owe it to yourself to get tested, no matter what you choose for your pregnancy.
-Contact us today to schedule your free STI/STD testing appointment.